awsdocs/amazon-ecs-developer-guide/doc_source/security-iam-awsmanpol-amazonecs-full-access-migration.md

 # Migrating to the `AmazonECS_FullAccess` managed policy<a name="security-iam-awsmanpol-amazonecs-full-access-migration"></a>

-The `AmazonEC2ContainerServiceFullAccess` managed IAM policy was deprecated on January 29, 2021 in response to a security finding with the `iam:passRole` permission which grants access to all resources including credentials to roles in the account\.
-Once the policy is deprecated, you won't be able to attach the policy to any new IAM groups, users, or roles\.
-Any existing groups, users, or roles that have the policy attached will be able to continue using it, however we recommend updating your IAM groups, users, or roles to use the `AmazonECS_FullAccess` managed policy instead\.
+The `AmazonEC2ContainerServiceFullAccess` managed IAM policy was phased out on January 29, 2021, in response to a security finding with the `iam:passRole` permission\.
+This permission grants access to all resources including credentials to roles in the account\.
+Now that the policy is phased out, you can't attach the policy to any new IAM groups, users, or roles\.
+Any groups, users, or roles that already have the policy attached can continue using it\.
+However, we recommend that you update your IAM groups, users, or roles to use the `AmazonECS_FullAccess` managed policy instead\.

-The permissions granted by the `AmazonECS_FullAccess` policy have finer detail than the `AmazonEC2ContainerServiceFullAccess` policy\.
-If you are currently using permissions granted by the `AmazonEC2ContainerServiceFullAccess` policy that are not present in the `AmazonECS_FullAccess` policy you can add additional permissions to an IAM group, user, or role by adding an in\-line policy statement\.
-For more information about each of these policies, see [AWS managed policies for Amazon Elastic Container Service](security-iam-awsmanpol.md)\.
+The permissions that are granted by the `AmazonECS_FullAccess` policy include the complete list of permissions that are necessary to use ECS as an administrator\.
+If you currently use permissions that are granted by the `AmazonEC2ContainerServiceFullAccess` policy that aren't in the `AmazonECS_FullAccess` policy, you can add them to an in\-line policy statement\.
+For more information, see [AWS managed policies for Amazon Elastic Container Service](security-iam-awsmanpol.md)\.

-Use the following steps to determine if you have any IAM groups, users, or roles that are currently using the `AmazonEC2ContainerServiceFullAccess` managed IAM policy and then update them to detach the deprecated policy and attach the `AmazonECS_FullAccess` policy\.
+Use the following steps to determine if you have any IAM groups, users, or roles that are currently using the `AmazonEC2ContainerServiceFullAccess` managed IAM policy\.
+Then, update them to detach the earlier policy and attach the `AmazonECS_FullAccess` policy\.

 **To update an IAM group, user, or role to use the AmazonECS\_FullAccess policy \(AWS Management Console\)**